Pseudotriton

 Pseudotriton is a genus of salamanders in the family Plethodontidae.
 They are endemic to eastern and southern United States, from New York south to Florida and west to southern Ohio, Kentucky, Tennessee, and eastern Louisiana.
 They are commonly known as red salamanders or mud salamanders.

 Species

 The number of species depends on the source.
-The Amphibian Species of the World lists the following three species:
+The Amphibian Species of the World lists the following four species: